What Does Supplication Mean in the Bible? A Simple Guide to Earnest Prayer

 What Is the Bible Meaning of Supplication?

 Supplication is the part of prayer where need becomes a humble, earnest request before God.
 It is what happens when you stop trying to sound strong and simply ask the Lord for mercy, help, wisdom, provision, healing, forgiveness, or rescue.
-If prayer is the broad word, supplication is the focused plea inside it.
+Prayer is the broad category; supplication is the focused plea within it.
 It is the heart saying, Lord, I need you.

 Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.– Philippians 4:6 (ESV)

 That is why the Bible meaning of supplication is such a comfort.
 God does not ask anxious people to act like everything is fine.
 He invites them to bring every burden to him.
 Supplication is honest and specific.
 It names what hurts and asks for help plainly.
 And it does this with thanksgiving, because we are not coming to a reluctant stranger but to a caring Father.
 If your heart feels unsettled, these Bible verses for peace in anxious days can steady you as you pray.
-As 1 Peter 5:7 reminds us, we cast our anxieties on him because he cares for us.
+We can cast our anxieties on him because he cares for us (1 Peter 5:7).

 A simple way to remember it